 School sport occurs every Friday afternoon and students have the choice to be involved in either a Representative Sport or one of a range of recreational sports.
-The Representative Sports program includes a competition which is held between the five Maitland-Newcastle Secondary Diocesan schools of St Paul's, San Clemente Mayfield, St Pius X Adamstown, St Mary's Gateshead and St Bede's Chisholm.
-Representative Sports on a Friday will vary from year to year but may include: Netball, Football, Oztag, Basketball, Dodgeball, Touch Football etc. A broad variety of individual sports is available for students to choose from and they will be informed at each term as to which sports will be offered.
+The Representative Sports program includes a competition which is held between the five Maitland-Newcastle Secondary Diocesan schools of St Paul's, San Clemente Mayfield, St Pius X Adamstown, St Mary's Gateshead and St Francis Xavier Hamilton.
+Representative Sports on a Friday will vary from year to year but at the moment include Netball and Basketball.
+A broad variety of individual sports are available for students to choose from and information will be communicated each term as to which sports will be offered.

 Each term sport selections and payment will be completed using the QKR app.
+For more information about QKR visit our website: